Ayotunde-Orintunsin/cba_terraform/README.md

 To deploy a terraform template to AWS from Jenkins

-my first jenkins deployment from Github
+my second jenkins deployment from Github